ONSdigital/csv-to-csvw-action/README.md

 #### Committing outputs to `out` folder

-If the `commit-outputs-to-branch` configuration is set to `true`, the action commits the outputs to a folder called `out` in the root of the repository upon completition.
+If the `commit-outputs-to-branch` configuration is set to `true`, the action commits the outputs to a folder called `out` in the root of the repository upon completion.
 This helps to maintains a history of the outputs produced.

 #### GitHub Pages

 If the `publish-to-gh-pages` configuration is set to `true`, the action publishes the CSV-Ws and inspect command outputs to [GitHub Pages](https://pages.github.com/)' static file hosting.
-The script generates an `index.html` page listing the CSV-W outputs.
+The action generates an `index.html` page listing the CSV-W outputs.
 The URL to access the GitHub page is provided in GitHub pages setting of the repository which is discussed in the [Setup](#setup) section below.

 ## Setup

-To use the CSV-to-CSV-W GitHub action,
+To use the csv-to-csvw GitHub action,

 1. Ensure that you [created](https://github.com/signup) and/or [logged into](https://github.com/login) your GitHub user account.